 - Check site analytics.
 Regularly monitor your content to see what’s performing well and what isn’t doing so hot.
 All that data has rich insight about your website; although it might be tedious to go through, you can use it to find out what resonates with your audience and what doesn’t.

 - Test your content.
 Your content strategy decisions shouldn’t be made on a hunch.
 If a piece of content isn’t doing well, try testing different aspects of it.
 For instance, rewrite the title, insert new CTAs, or swap out your feature image.
-Just remember to test one variable at a time in order to avoid confounding effects.
+Just remember to test one variable at a time to avoid confounding effects.

 - Update and republish old pieces of content.
 Notice any older pieces of content performing poorly?
 Try re-optimizing and republishing them.
 This will give them a new chance at life, aka traffic.
 Doing this can also give you a break from producing entirely new content.